semagnum/light-painter/docs/index.markdown

 [annotation tools](https://docs.blender.org/manual/en/latest/interface/annotate_tool.html)
 in the 3D view.
 You can find these in the toolshelf on the left-hand side of the 3D view.
-These tools are also provided as a pie menu
+These tools are provided in the Light Painter panel for convenience.
-(default shortcut is `Ctrl + Shift + P` in the 3D view) and in the Light Painter panel for convenience.
+They are also defined as pie menus in the 3D view: the default shortcut for the stroke types is `Ctrl + Shift + P`, and the stroke placement types is `Ctrl + Shift + Alt + P`.

 Regarding the stroke placement setting, the two options I'd recommend is "3D Cursor" or "Surface".